 Goodbye: Tạm biệt (tam byet)

 Is there someone here who speaks English?: Có ai ở đây biết nói tiếng Anh không?
 (GAW eye uh day byet noy tyeng ang kaumng)

 Help!: Cứu (tôi) với! (gih-OO (thoy) vuh-y!)

 • • •

 L’Azalée Cruises may have just been established last 2015, but they have swiftly built themselves a reputation as being one of the premier cruise providers in Halong Bay.

 To date, they have over 6 vessels that provide a range of packages such as the following:

-- 6.5 Hours — A classic cruise wherein you will be visiting Sung Sot Cave, and afterwrds you choose one from these 3 activities: ride a boat through Luon Cave and see monkeys, hike to top of Ti Tov Island for panoramic views, or hike and swim at Soi Sim Island.
-This includes a buffet brunch, afternoon tea, and use of on-board kayaks and snorkeling equipment.
+- 6.5 Hours — A classic cruise wherein you will be visiting Sung Sot Cave, and afterward you choose one of these 3 activities: ride a boat through Luon Cave and see monkeys, hike to the top of Ti Tov Island for panoramic views, or hike and swim at Soi Sim Island.
+This includes a buffet brunch, afternoon tea, and use of onboard kayaks and snorkeling equipment.

-- 4.5 Hours — For those on a tight schedule, this classic cruise will make you pas by Dao Tung Lam Bay, Thumb Island, Incense Island and Ba Hang floating village, and then have a guided walk through Thien Cung cave.
+- 4.5 Hours — For those on a tight schedule, this classic cruise will make you pass by Dao Tung Lam Bay, Thumb Island, Incense Island, and Ba Hang floating village, and then have a guided walk through Thien Cung cave.
 This also includes a buffet brunch.

 Includes lunch, dinner, and sunset tapas on the first day.
 On the 2nd day, breakfast and a light lunch will be served.
 You’re free to use kayaks, snorkels and fishing equipment on board.
 There are 3 variations to this kind of trip and they are: